IsmaelTerreno/bitcoin-react/README.md

 message | Will add a message to the QR. | String bitcoinAddress | bitcoin address to send the payment.
 Can be any BTC format address. | String

+## How to quick donate to this project
-Did this help you in anything useful? o Do you feel that it is your lucky day and you are generous? consider donating to the author to support this project.
+Did this help you in anything useful? or Do you feel that it is your lucky day and you are generous? consider donating to the author to support this project.
 Use your favorite wallet!  ;)

 ![Donate bitcoin to support this project :D bc1qr3ja0feke2d7zg8jr0sjhr4aw5ppezt7n954u7](https://github.com/IsmaelTerreno/bitcoin-react/blob/master/src/donate-to-project.png?raw=true)